kiba/Writings/fac/chp21_after_the_war.md

 **Year 3, Day 175**

-This year, we actually lost people, due to the loss of faith in Mechatron's defenses.
+Our population actually shrank, due to the loss of faith in Mechatron's defenses.

 Three thousand people lost their lives in the fighting, mostly military and milita.
 We lost an additional fifteen thousand citizens to migration.